rymate1234/IRC-Captcha/README.md

 ## Usage

 1. Download latest zip from releases
-2. Create an appsettings.json (example in repo)
+2. Unzip and edit appsettings.json (example in repo)
 3. Run `IrcCaptcha.dll` with .NET Core